Online Distributional Regression: Forecasting Study for Electricity Prices

-The following section presents an exemplary application in electricity price forecasting (EPF) for the online GAMLSS method.
-We employ the same setting as \cite{marcjasz2023distributional} in forecasting day-ahead electricity prices for the German short-term electricity market.
+The following section presents an application in electricity price forecasting (EPF).
+We employ the same setting as \cite{marcjasz2023distributional} and \cite{brusaferri2024line} in forecasting day-ahead electricity prices for the German short-term electricity market.
+We directly compare the forecasting performance of online estimation vs repeated batch estimation directly for models using the Gaussian, Student-$t$, and Johnson $S_U$ (JSU) distribution and for OLS/RLS and LASSO estimation (see Table \ref{tab:results_epf_batch_vs_online}).
+Furthermore, we compare our approach to established benchmark models from the literature and conduct several ablation studies (see Appendix \ref{app:forecasting_study_additional_results}, Tables \ref{tab:results_epf_benchmark} and \ref{tab:results_epf_ablation}).
+The following paragraphs describe the German day-ahead electricity market, data set, and models in detail.